KevinDruciak/AppleJoose/homeworks/hw4/README.md

 This is a simple application we build during lectures in fall 2020 OOSE class together to practice with various concepts and technologies.
 This is a web app conforming to Client-Server Architecture where user(s) can store their favorite books and authors.
 The app will store data in a database and its backend functionalities are implemented as RESTful API end-points.

+For the hw a few assumptions were made:
+- Signing in would be required however no logout functionality was implemented
+- Transaction style query was implemented to improve thoroughness of app
+- color selection would only apply to main page and not all text within the app